Don’t Get Your Calcium From Milk

 - Avoid Alcohol: Alcohol interferes with calcium absorption and bone density on many fronts, including decreasing hormone production, increasing cortisol formation, and blocking Vitamin D.

 Say No to Cow’s Milk

 Cow’s milk is the perfect food for baby cows.
 But the evidence is against it being a good source of calcium (or anything else) for humans.

 Learn WHY and HOW to eat more whole foods in my FREE VIDEO MASTERCLASS going on right now.
 It’s your shortcut to my best tips, getting to the bottom of the controversies, and learning to eat more of the world’s healthiest foods.

-Where do you get your calcium?
-Mention them in the comments section below!
+How do you make sure you get enough calcium?
+Tell me your (non-dairy) strategies in the comments section below!